Chart Color Schemes

 Mount Louisa's residents are relatively healthy in comparison to broader Australia with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Mount Louisa's health metrics are close to national benchmarks.
+Mount Louisa's health metrics are near national benchmarks.

-The level of common health conditions among its general population is somewhat typical but higher than the nation's average among older cohorts.
-Approximately 53% of Mount Louisa's total population (~5,379 people) has private health cover, slightly higher than the average SA2 area.
-The most prevalent medical conditions in the area are asthma and mental health issues, affecting 8.4% and 8.4% of residents respectively.
-Conversely, 69.7% of residents declare themselves completely clear of medical ailments, compared to 67.8% across Rest of Qld.
-Mount Louisa has 11.9% of residents aged 65 and over (1,201 people), lower than the 14.9% in Rest of Qld.
-However, health outcomes among seniors require more attention than those for the broader population.
+Common health conditions among its general population are somewhat typical but higher than the national average among older cohorts.
+The rate of private health cover is approximately 53% of the total population (~5,504 people), slightly above the average SA2 area.
+Asthma and mental health issues are the most common medical conditions, affecting 8.4% and 8.4% of residents respectively.
+About 69.7% of residents declare themselves completely clear of medical ailments, compared to 67.8% across Rest of Qld.
+The area has 11.9% of residents aged 65 and over (1,229 people), lower than the 14.9% in Rest of Qld.
+Health outcomes among seniors require more attention than those of the broader population.

 Frequently Asked Questions - Health